apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.isDayLightSavingsTime.md

 The inbound parameter `date` should be of type `Date`.

 If there is an error reading the date, then the `errorCallback` is invoked.
-The expected code for this error is GlobalizationError.UNKNOWN\_ERROR.
+The expected code for this error is `GlobalizationError.UNKNOWN\_ERROR`.

 Supported Platforms
 -------------------